ppKrauss/html5-to-html4/README.md

 html5-to-html4
 ==============
+XSLT for tag convertions: preserves all HTML, only HTML5 tags that are converted to HTML4-equivalent ones.

-Reads an HTML file (any HTML DTD version) and converts (by XSLT) to HTML4 standard, even the input is HTML5.
-PHP source.
+Testkit is a very simple PHP DomDocument function that reads an HTML file (any HTML DTD version!) and converts (by the XSLT) to HTML4 standard, even the input is HTML5.

 See specs at [this apihtml5.blogspot's article](http://apihtml5.blogspot.com.br/2011/11/automatically-convert-html5-to-html4-if.html), the basic idea is: for each HTML5's "invalid tag for HTML4", transform tag into div or into span, and add to class the tag's name.